What is actin and why is it important for leaky gut?

 Another common overgrowth is clostridia difficile, or C. diff for short.
 This bacterial infection commonly occurs after the use of antibiotic medications, which can decimate the probiotic bacteria that help to keep C. diff in check.
 C. diff infections also commonly occur after prolonged hospital stays.

-These overgrowths produce toxic metabolic byproducts that irritate and inflame the intestines, which can contribute to intestinal permeability as well as other disorders like Inflammatory Bowel Disease (IBD).
+These overgrowths produce toxic metabolic byproducts that irritate and inflame the intestines, which can contribute to leaky gut as well as other disorders like Inflammatory Bowel Disease (IBD).

 Testing for leaky gut